patrickmichalina/fusing-angular-v1-archived/README.md

 * Vendor-agnostic analytics using [angulartics2](https://github.com/angulartics/angulartics2)
 * Generic token based Authentication service with [JWT](https://jwt.io) cookie support.
 * Analyze bundle sizes by using [source-map-explorer](https://github.com/danvk/source-map-explorer)
-* Support for Angular Service Worker
+* PWA Support via Angular Service Worker

-# Deploy To Heroky Features
+# Heroku Deployment Features

 Click button deployment to Heroku gets you setup in just under 5 minutes!
 It includes the following add-ons:

-* Auth0 for user authentication and authorization
+* [Auth0](https://elements.heroku.com/addons/auth0) A developer first universal identity management and single sign on platform
-* Rollbar for error logging
+* [Rollbar](https://elements.heroku.com/addons/rollbar) Real-time error monitoring, alerting, and analytics for developers
-* NewRelic for performance tracking
+* [New Relic APM](https://elements.heroku.com/addons/newrelic) Monitor, troubleshoot, and tune production web applications.
-* Heroku Postgres as your database
+* [Heroku Postgres](https://elements.heroku.com/addons/heroku-postgresql) Reliable and powerful database as a service based on PostgreSQL

 All these services start off free and you can scale them up as your app grows.

 # Recipes

-Below are some guides to incoporate common elements into the boilerplate
+Below are some guides to help you bring in common features into your starter.

 * [Bootstrap Theme](#) coming soon
 * [Material Theme](#) coming soon